-Hay fever, also called allergic rhinitis, causes cold-like signs and symptoms such as a runny nose, congestion, sneezing and sinus pressure.
+Hay fever, also called allergic rhinitis, causes cold-like signs and symptoms, such as a runny nose, itchy eyes, congestion, sneezing and sinus pressure.
 But unlike a cold, hay fever isn't caused by a virus.
 Hay fever is caused by an allergic response to outdoor or indoor allergens, such as pollen, dust mites or pet dander.
-Hay fever is common — it affects more than 1 in 5 people.
-Some people have symptoms year-round.
-For others, hay fever symptoms get worse at certain times of the year, usually in the spring, summer or fall.

-Hay fever symptoms usually start immediately after you're exposed to a specific allergy-causing substance (allergen) and can include:
+Hay fever signs and symptoms usually start immediately after you're exposed to a specific allergy-causing substance (allergen) and can include:

 Is it hay fever?
 Or is it a cold?

 When to see a doctor